-He said the November Dakota wind was howling up to 50 and 60 sixty miles an hour, the temperature plummeting thirty degrees in a couple hours.
+He said the November Dakota wind was howling up to 50 miles an hour, the temperature plummeting thirty degrees in a couple hours.
 On his way home from the hunt, a large flock of mostly snow geese was circling a harvested field along the gravel road, trying to land against the wind.
 My father stopped the truck, grabbed his Browning and three shells, crawled and walked in the ditch for about 50 yards, crossed the road, shot three times, and knocked down eight geese.
 Alone.

 He had just turned 80 several months earlier.